lee-hyunkyu/Nord-Sublime-Text/README.md

 - [Boxy](https://github.com/ihodev/sublime-boxy) - Icons
 - [fjlaubscher](https://github.com/fjlaubscher/nord-sublime-text) - .tmTheme source code

+## Suggestions

+I'm not a designer nor a UI expert.
+If there are mistakes or things that I could do to improve the theme, simply add an issue.

 # Color Settings

 [46, 52, 64]		--> #2E3440 nord0 Used for texts, backgrounds, carets & structuring characters like curly/square brackets.